Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Symmetric Covariations

-Corollary \ref{high_low} below derives the symmetric covariation norm of a single-valued S$\alpha$S $X_1$, which agrees with the conventional covariation norm. \begin{cor}[Symmetric covariation norm] Under the conditions of Theorem $\ref{high_cov}$, we have
+Corollary \ref{high_low} below shows that the symmetric covariation of a single-valued S$\alpha$S random variable $X_1$ and itself is consistent with that of the conventional covariation. \begin{cor} Under the conditions of Theorem $\ref{high_cov}$, we have